 While some movies fit this bill (You’ve Got Mail comes to mind), this is not the case for Words and Pictures.
 Despite the best efforts of leads, Clive Owen and Juliette Binoche, their light-hearted chemistry can’t make watching them go through second-rate rom-com material worth the endeavor.

-By focusing the plot on a playful battle between a bitter English teacher, Jack Marcus (Owen), and a new art teacher, Dina Delsanto (Binoche), in a prep school within a small community, the film tries to remain engagingly light throughout.
-However, its melodramatic supporting story-lines, and an uneven tone, constantly makes the movie fall flat.
-It’s at battle with itself, as the director tries to make the movie he believes it should be, while also trying to make the movie the audience wants.
+By focusing the plot on a playful battle between a bitter English teacher, Jack Marcus (Owen) and a new art teacher, Dina Delsanto (Binoche) in a prep school within a small community, the film tries to remain engagingly light throughout.
+But its melodramatic supporting story-lines, and an uneven tone, constantly makes the movie fall flat.
+It’s at battle with itself making the movie it believes it should be, while also trying to make the movie the audience wants.
 By trying to please everyone, though, it pleases nobody.

-Although, purposefully a mismatched pair, Owen and Binoche bounce off one another well.
+Although, purposely, a mismatched pair, Owen and Binoche bounce off one another well.
 Their little quips and jabs at each other provide what levity works in the movie.
 It’s just a shame that the movie can’t focus itself on that throughout the rest of its running time.
-While it is only 111 minutes, it constantly feels longer, with it always adding unnecessary supporting story lines or ones that don’t really go anywhere.
+Which is only 111 minutes, but constantly feels longer, with it always adding unnecessary supporting story lines or ones that don’t really go anywhere.
 Despite the leads giving it their all, they can’t sell the movie’s dramatics.

 Director Fred Schepisi’s previous film Roxanne, showed that he knew how to make a good, light-hearted romantic comedy with wit and charm.
 Flashes inside Words and Pictures suggest the same here.
 Without a clear, focused story guiding it, however, the movie becomes nothing more than your average movie-of-the-week storyline with a solid, charming romantic buried inside its core.